module specification

 Balance of independent study and scheduled teaching activity

-Students will participate in a blend of face to face and online workshop and tutorial activities to enable them to identify factors associated with practice-based research and to support justification of a research problem in an identified context
+Students will participate in scheduled lectures workshops, tutorial and independent activities to enable them to identify factors associated with practice-based research and to support justification of a research problem in an identified context

 Learning outcomes